ccssevinch/slotmachine/README.md

 7. Play Again or Quit: Continue playing or cash out your remaining balance.

+<h3>Acknowledgments</h3>

-<h3>Special thanks to Tech with Tim for providing the base code and idea that inspired this project.
-Additional features and customizations were added to enhance the gameplay.</h3>
+Special thanks to Tech with Tim for providing the base code and idea that inspired this project.
+Additional features and customizations were added to enhance the gameplay.